yujinakayama/transpec/README.md

 end
 ```

-* Conversion can be disabled by: `--keep deprecated`
+* This conversion can be disabled by: `--keep deprecated`
-* Deprecation: Deprecated since RSpec 3.0
+* Deprecation: deprecated since RSpec 3.0
 * See also: [Expectations: Matcher protocol and custom matcher API changes - The Plan for RSpec 3](http://myronmars.to/n/dev-blog/2013/07/the-plan-for-rspec-3#expectations_matcher_protocol_and_custom_matcher_api_changes)

 ## Compatibility